bf2799/gpr-bot/README.md

 - Each state has a specific set of tasks to run once at the beginning, every time through its loop, and once at its end
 - State loops return an "end status" as an indicator to the scheduler of an important event

+## Area Search Manager
+- Generates rectangular search area with equal spaced recording stops
+- Tracks stops made and returns next stop on request

-## UI Manager
+## Trajectory Manager
-- Gathers raw button values from RC Receiver driver
-- Tracks button states from RC Receiver
-- Converts button states into meaningful commands
+- Calculates valid trajectory between two poses
+- Allows trajectory following by returning velocity setpoints based on current pose

 ## Localization Manager
 - Gathers sensor data from encoders, GPS, and IMU if available
 - Tracks estimated robot pose, velocity, and uncertainty in those measurements
-- Updates estimated pose, velocity, and uncertainty with new sensor data using Kalman filtering
+- Updates estimated pose, velocity, and uncertainty with new sensor data using particle filter
+- Particle filter applies third dimension to this work, starting at pg.
+95: https://docs.ufpr.br/~danielsantos/ProbabilisticRobotics.pdf

 ## GPR Manager
 - Controls timing of signal generation, signal reception, and reference clock for signal receiving mixing
-- Provides method for changing state-specific GPR parameters (pulse frequency, pulse width, and sample length)
+- Provides method for changing state-specific GPR parameters (frequency step profile, pulse width, and sample length)

 ## Telemetry Manager
 - Holds definition for telemetered packet protocol, including location, GPR frequency, and recorded GPR data in the body